PHart3/colimits-agda/README.md

 - `Colimit-code/`

-  The formalization of our pushout construction of coslice colimits as well as the fact that the forgetful functor creates tree-indexed colimits.
+  The formalization of our pushout construction of coslice colimits as well as a couple of applications:
+    - the fact that the forgetful functor creates tree-indexed colimits
+	- the coslice colimit functor preserves the left class of an OFS on Type.

   See `Colimit-code/README.md` for details and for the license of the work inside this directory.